CIMBIBOY/TJPS-Guided-PPO/Readme.md

 Hey, my name is Márk Czimber, I work as an intern at HUN-REN - SZTAKI, System and Control Theory Laboratory.

-G2RL-Path-Planning is an implementation of [arXiv paper](https://arxiv.org/abs/2005.05420) Mobile Robot Path Planning in Dynamic Environments through Globally Guided Reinforcement Learning.
+TJPS-Guided-PPO is partially based on the implementation of [arXiv paper](https://arxiv.org/abs/2005.05420) Mobile Robot Path Planning in Dynamic Environments through Globally Guided Reinforcement Learning but the task parted with different approaches.

 I used open source code parts from [Tushar-ml/G2RL-Path-Planning](https://github.com/Tushar-ml/G2RL-Path-Planning) and [Yu-Haoyang/G2RL-Path-Planning](https://github.com/Yu-Haoyang/G2RL-Path-Planning), which provided some help to implement the paper.
 Thanks to them from afar!